About Cruiser Racing

 How do I start racing?

-The Medway Yacht Club uses a free handicap system called the Yacht Time Correction, YTC, handicap system in all its races.
+If you get a bit more serious you can apply for a RYA Yacht Time Correction, YTC, handicap.
 To obtain a free YTC handicap you need to submit the overall and waterline length, the beam, draft and weight of your boat plus sail areas and a few other bits of information as described below and in a few days, you will receive a free YTC handicap rating for both spinnaker racing and white sail racing.
 A boat must declare on race entry if it wants to use the white sail handicap for the whole series or not.
+Click for more on Handicaps

 You might find the downwind legs a bit slow under just white sails, so you want the extra excitement of using a cruising chute or even a spinnaker to speed things up.
 This in turn leads to needing extra crew to handle the extra sails and you might even want to practice a bit.